dchowitz/slire/README.md

 `runTransaction(callback)` is a convenience wrapper that creates a session, starts a transaction, gives you a session‑aware repo inside the callback, and commits or rolls back automatically.
 Use it when a single‑collection transaction via the repository API is sufficient; use `withSession` if you need to mix repository calls with native driver operations within the same transaction.

-Large inputs are chunked internally by repo methods to respect driver limits.
-When you drop down to the native collection, prefer the helpers below to preserve scope and managed fields, and wrap multi‑step read/modify/write sequences in a transaction to avoid races.

 ### collection

 `collection: Collection<any>`

-Direct access to the underlying MongoDB collection instance.
-This property allows you to perform advanced MongoDB operations that aren't covered by the Slire interface, such as aggregations, complex queries, bulk operations, or any other collection-level methods.
+This property gives direct access to the underlying MongoDB collection instance and allows you to perform advanced MongoDB operations that aren't covered by the Slire interface, such as aggregations, complex queries, bulk operations, or any other collection-level methods.
 When using the collection directly, you can still leverage the repository's helper methods (`applyConstraints`, `buildUpdateOperation`) to maintain consistency with the repository's configured scoping, timestamps, and versioning behavior.

 ### applyConstraints